nkinnan/esphome-pace-bms/README.md

 The protocol is characterized by both requests and responses beginning with a '**~**' (tilde) character followed by two ASCII numbers (usually) either "**20**", "**21**", "**25**", or "**26**" and ending with a '**\r**' (carriage return) character.

 If you are a developer, the protocol implementation is fully portable with a clean interface in C++ and with no dependencies on ESPHome or any other libraries (it does require C++20 support due to use of some newer language features, though that could easily be removed).
-Feel free to use it for whatever you wish, but a heads-up would be appreciated just so I know what's happening with it :)
+Feel free to use it for whatever you wish, but a heads-up would be appreciated just so I know what's happening with it :)  I'm on discord as nkinnan_63071 or you can [file an issue](https://github.com/nkinnan/esphome-pace-bms/issues) to get in touch.

 I strongly encourage you to read through this entire document if you plan to use this component, but here's a table of contents for quick reference:
 - [What Is Paceic Protocol Version 20](#What-Is-Paceic-Protocol-Version-20)